Divinity - Licentiate in Divinity

 Scriptum

 Each candidate shall prepare a scriptum or dissertation under the direction of a member of the Faculty, on a topic approved by the Faculty.
 The scriptum shall be between 25,000 and 30,000 words in length, inclusive of footnotes but exclusive of bibliography and appendices.
-The scriptum is to be submitted by August 30th.
-A grace period of four weeks will apply.
+The scriptum is to be submitted by the last Friday in June.
+A grace period of two weeks will apply.

 The scriptum will be assessed in a 30-minute viva voce examination.
 The examiners shall be the Director of the scriptum, an internal reader, and an external reader appointed by the Faculty.